Vladislav Malkevich (economist): Biography

-Vladislav Leonidovich Malkevich was born on 30 June 1936 in Yasinovataya, Donetsk Region, the Ukrainian SSR.
-The Great Patriotic War was on as he was going through his childhood.
+Vladislav Leonidovich Malkevich was born in Yasynuvata.
 His father Leonid Petrovich Malkevich served as Chief of the South Urals Railroads.
 Vladislav's mother was a teacher of the Russian language and literature.

 Years in Radio Engineering

 Vladislav graduated from Moscow Power Engineering Institute in 1959 majoring in radio technology.
-Under the system of job distribution current at the time, he was sent to work at a defence plant under the Ministry for Radio Industry of the USSR.
+Under the system of job distribution at the time, he was sent to work at a defence plant under the Ministry for Radio Industry of the USSR.
 His positions were: Equipment Tune-Up Engineer and later Foreman.
 Soon after Malkevich was promoted to the position of head of the section in charge of onboard equipment for strategic rockets.
 Those were installed at strategic launching pads manned by special units of the Soviet Army throughout the Country.
 Later he was put in charge of two assembly shops at the Plant.
 That was the time he was awarded his first medal from the Government: “For Work Excellence”.

-In 1963 V.L.
-Malkevich was appointed Deputy Chief Engineer of the same plant, thus covering the distance from a rank and file engineer up to the high position of a Deputy Chief Engineer of a major defence plant in only 4 years.
-From 1966 to 1971 V.L.
-Malkevich was Chief Engineer, Deputy Director for Research of the Central Research Institute for Technology of the Ministry for Radio Industry of the USSR.
+In 1963 Malkevich was appointed Deputy Chief Engineer of the same plant, thus going from a rank and file engineer up to a Deputy Chief Engineer of a major defence plant in only 4 years.
+From 1966 to 1971 Malkevich was Chief Engineer, Deputy Director for Research of the Central Research Institute for Technology of the Ministry for Radio Industry of the USSR.

 Move to Ministry for Foreign Trade

-In 1971 V.L.
-Malkevich was offered the position of the Head of a major trade policy division of the Ministry for Foreign Trade in charge of new technology/innovation-related issues (GITU).
-While at the Ministry, Vladislav Malkevich had a very close working relationship with then Minister for Foreign Trade Nikolay Semenovich Patolichev.
-As the First Deputy Minister for Foreign Trade and later President of the Chamber of Commerce and Industry of the USSR V.L.
-Malkevich Chaired the Soviet Side of the American-Soviet and Japanese-Soviet Trade/Economic Councils.
+In 1971 Malkevich was offered the position of the Head of a major trade policy division of the Ministry for Foreign Trade in charge of new technology/innovation-related issues (GITU).
+While at the Ministry, Vladislav Malkevich had a very close working relationship with then Minister for Foreign Trade Nikolai Patolichev.
+As the First Deputy Minister for Foreign Trade and later President of the Chamber of Commerce and Industry of the USSR Malkevich chaired the Soviet Side of the American-Soviet and Japanese-Soviet Trade/Economic Councils.

-In 1988 V.L.
-Malkevich became President of the Chamber of Commerce and Industry of the USSR, the position he held until 1992.
-As a major national public entity, the CCI had great powers in setting up direct links with foreign companies, helped “defrost” relations with Israel, SAR, South Korea and pioneering in a relationship that preceded formal diplomatic ties with those countries when proper embassies are set up.
-Under V.L.
-Malkevich's leadership, the CCI of the USSR was vigorously developing local chambers of commerce and industry in autonomous republics and regions of Russia.
+In 1988 Malkevich became President of the Chamber of Commerce and Industry of the USSR, a position he held until 1992.
+As a major national public entity, the CCI had great powers in setting up direct links with foreign companies, helping “defrost” relations with Israel, SAR, South Korea and pioneering in a relationship that preceded formal diplomatic ties with those countries when proper embassies are set up.
+Under Malkevich's leadership, the CCI of the USSR was vigorously developing local chambers of commerce and industry in autonomous republics and regions of Russia.